Explore Wild New York

 Photographs

-One of many beaver lodges on he upper section of Red House Brook.
+This is one of several beaver lodges on the upper section of Red House Brook.
 If deep enough, the ponds formed by beaver dams can provide habitat for many species of fish, including bass and trout.
 But most of the beaver impoundments in this park are too shallow, resulting in excessively warm water temperatures that trout cannot survive in.
 The outflow from these warm impoundments can negatively affect the quality of downstream reaches of streams that formerly supported trout.

-Pink lady slippers are occasionally found along Red House Brook, usually in an elevated area well away from potential flooding.
+Pink lady slippers are occasionally found along Red House Brook, usually in elevated areas well away from potential flooding.
 This beautiful group was spotted along the upper section of the stream.

 Jack-in-the-pulpits are commonly found in elevated areas along Red House Brook.
 These plants were spotted in the same area as the pink lady slippers in the previous photo.